jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_sessions.md

 Name of the Database that the session is in.

+## Thread Count

+Display of thread count.
+Use to display a single row per session as an option.

 ### Mem

 Number of pages in the procedure cache that are currently allocated to this process.
 A negative number indicates that the process is freeing memory allocated by another process.